-Miller's work, which ran from 1906 through the mid-1930's, most strongly supports the idea of an ether-drift, of the Earth moving through a cosmological medium, with calculations made of the actual direction and magnitude of drift.
-By 1933, Miller concluded that the Earth was drifting at a speed of 208 km/sec towards an apex in the Southern Celestial Hemisphere, towards Dorado, the swordfish, right ascension 4 hrs 54 min., declination of -70° 33', in the middle of the Great Magellanic Cloud and 7° from the southern pole of the ecliptic.
-[10, p.
-234] This is based upon a measured displacement of around 10 km/sec at the interferometer, and assuming the Earth was pushing through a stationary, but Earth-entrained ether in that particular direction, which lowered the velocity of the ether from around 300 to 10 km/sec at the Earth's surface.
-Today, however, Miller's work is hardly known or mentioned, as is the case with nearly all the experiments which produced positive results for an ether in space.
-Modern physics today points instead to the much earlier and less significant 1887 work of Michelson-Morley, [1] as having "proved the ether did not exist."
+Earth was drifting at a speed of 208 km/sec toward an apex in the Southern Celestial Hemisphere, toward Dorado, the swordfish, right ascension 4 hrs 54 min, declination of -70° 33', in the middle of the Great Magellanic Cloud and 7° from the southern pole of the ecliptic (Miller 1933:234).
+This is based upon a measured displacement of around 10 km/sec. at the interferometer, and assuming the Earth was pushing through a stationary but Earth-entrained ether in that particular direction, which lowered the velocity of the ether from around 200 to 10 km/sec at the Earth's surface.
+Today, however, Miller's work is hardly known or mentioned, as is the case with nearly all the experiments that produced positive results for an ether in space.
+Modern physics today points instead to the much earlier and less significant 1887 work of Michelson-Morley as having "proved the ether did not exist."

-While Miller had a rough time convincing some of his contemporaries about the reality of his ether-measurements, he clearly could not be ignored in this regard.
-As a graduate of physics from Princeton University, President of the American Physical Society and Acoustical Society of America, Chairman of the Division of Physical Sciences of the National Research Council, Chairman of the Physics Department of Case School of Applied Science (today Case Western Reserve University), and Member of the National Academy of Sciences well known for his work in acoustics, Miller was no "outsider."
+While Miller had a rough time convincing some of his contemporaries about the reality of his ether measurements, he clearly could not be ignored in this regard.
+As a graduate of physics from Princeton University, President of the American Physical Society and Acoustical Society of America, Chairman of the Division of Physical Sciences of the National

+Research Council, Chairman of the Physics Department of Case School of Applied Science (today Case Western Reserve University), and Member of the National Academy of Sciences well-known for his work in acoustics, Miller was no "outsider."
 While he was alive, he produced a series of papers presenting solid data on the existence of a measurable ether-drift, and he successfully defended his findings to not a small number of critics, including Einstein.
-His work employed light-beam interferometers of the same type used by Michelson-Morley, but of a more sensitive construction, with a significantly longer light-beam path.
-He periodically took the device high atop Mt.
-Wilson (above 1,800 m elevation), where Earthentrained ether-theory predicted the ether would move at a faster speed than close to sea-level.
+His work employed light-beam interferometers of the same type used by Michelson-Morley, but of a more sensitive construction, with a significantly longer light-beam path (Figure 1).
+He periodically took the device high atop Mount Wilson (above 6,000' elevation) in Los Angeles, California, where Earth-entrained ether-theory predicted the ether would move at a faster speed than close to sea level.
 While he was alive, Miller's work could not be fundamentally undermined by the critics.
-However, towards the end of his life, he was subject to isolation as his ethermeasurements were simply ignored by the larger world of physics, then captivated by Einstein's relativity theory.
+However, toward the end of his life, he was subject to isolation as his ethermeasurements were simply ignored by the larger world of physics, which was then captivated by Einstein's relativity theory.

-After his death in 1941, Miller's work was finally "put to rest," in the publication of a critical 1955 paper in Reviews of Modern Physics by Robert S. Shankland, S. W. McCuskey, F. C. Leone and G. Kuerti (hereafter referred to as the "Shankland team" or "Shankland" paper), which purported to make a fair and comprehensive review of Miller's data, finding substantial flaws.
-[14] Lloyd Swenson's Ethereal Aether (1972) presents a cursory discussion of Miller and his "inexplicable" positive results, [15] giving a high degree of significance to the Shankland team's critique.
+After his death in 1941, Miller's work was finally "put to rest" in the publication of a critical 1955 paper in Reviews of Modern Physics by Robert S. Shankland, S. W. McCuskey, F. C. Leone, and G. Kuerti (hereafter referred to as the "Shankland team" or "Shankland" paper), which purported to make a fair and comprehensive review of Miller's data, finding substantial flaws.

+Lloyd Swenson's Ethereal Aether (1972) presents a cursory discussion of Miller and his "inexplicable" positive results, giving a high degree of significance to the Shankland team's critique.
 Swenson wrote:

-...Shankland, after extensive consultation with Einstein, decided to subject Miller's observations to a thoroughgoing review ...
-Einstein saw the final draft [of Shankland's prepublication manuscript] and wrote a personal letter of appreciation for having finally explained the small periodic residuals from [Miller's] Mount Wilson experiments.
-[15]
+....
+Shankland, after extensive consultation with Einstein, decided to subject Miller's observations to a thoroughgoing review....
+Einstein saw the final draft [of Shankland's pre-publication manuscript] and wrote a personal letter of appreciation for having finally explained the small periodic residuals from [Miller's] Mount Wilson experiments.
+(Swenson 1972:243)